dulcedu/BlockchainPublicRegulationFabric-Food/README.md

 ### Automate the generation of test data by writing a new transaction processor function

-One could think of a couple of ways to further extend / optimize the above scenario.
+One could think of a couple of ways to further extend / optimize the Food Supplier Verification Program use case.
 For example the automation of generating additional test data.
 For this, a separate file `setup.js` has been added in the `lib` folder of this project.
 The model file `setupdemo.cto` contains the defintion of the transaction.

 **Excercise:** It is now up to you to implement the transaction logic to populate the business network with the test data defined in `setup.js` :smiley:.